 - Operating System: NFS works on Linux and Windows OS, whereas ISCSI works on Windows OS.

-- Protocols: NFS is mainly a file-sharing protocol, while ISCSI is a block-level based protocol.
+- Protocols: NFS is mainly a file-sharing protocol, while ISCSI is a block-level-based protocol.

 - Efficiency: NFS is more efficient as it is a shared protocol and thus can be easily implemented by the users.
-ISCSI is a little difficult to handle as we need to configure host parameters and all to implement it.
+ISCSI is a little difficult to handle as we need to configure host parameters to implement it.

 Comparison Table of iSCSI vs NFS